instacart/truetime-android/README.md

 # Wiki has a lot of useful information

-Take a look at [the wiki sidebar](https://github.com/instacart/truetime-android/wiki) which should have a lot of useful information.
+*⚠️ The Wiki has not been updated to the latest version of TrueTime* Take a look at [the wiki sidebar](https://github.com/instacart/truetime-android/wiki) which should have a lot of useful information.

 # License